-ECO 2013 Principles of Macroeconomics provides students with an introduction to fundamental macroeconomic concepts, covering topics such as national income, economic output, employment, inflation, monetary and fiscal policy, international trade, and the role of financial institutions.
+ECO 2013 Principles of Macroeconomics provides students with an introduction to fundamental macroeconomic concepts, covering topics such as national income, economic output, employment, inflation, the role of financial institutions, monetary and fiscal policy.
 The course aims to develop an understanding of the key principles governing a country's overall economic performance.
 Students will enhance their skills in analyzing and interpreting macroeconomic data, enabling them to make informed economic decisions.
 Additionally, the course explores the impact of government policies and economic shocks on a national economy, while also examining the effects of international trade and globalization.